-This cabin, located directly behind Sweet Briar House and adjacent to the Sweet Briar Museum, is the only extant architectural remnant of the enslaved African-American community, which numbered about 100 souls in the 1860s, at the Sweet Briar estate.
+This cabin, located directly behind Sweet Briar House and adjacent to the Sweet Briar Museum, is the only extant architectural remnant of the enslaved African-American community — which numbered more than 100 souls in the late 1850s — at the Sweet Briar estate.
 It is one of only a few such structures still standing in the region.
 After emancipation, some African-American families stayed nearby and continued to work at Sweet Briar as paid laborers.
 This was true of Indiana Fletcher Williams' trusted employee (and her daughter Daisy's beloved companion), Martha Penn Taylor.

-During the 2012-2013 academic year the cabin will be open to visitors mid-week (weather permitting).
-For exact hours and dates please send an inquiry to: Dr. Lynn Rainville, Director, Tusculum Institute, (434) 381-6432 or email@example.com.
+Weather permitting, the the cabin is open to visitors for limited hours during academic year.
+For exact hours and dates, and for any research inquiries, please contact: Dr. Lynn Rainville, director, Tusculum Institute, (434) 381-6432 or email@example.com.